wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 .. note::

-   This option can potentially impact performance negatively.
-The configured command will be run for each and every file checked.
+   This option may negatively impact performance as the configured command will be run for each file checked.

 ``skip_nfs``
 ------------

-Specifies if syscheck should scan network mounted filesystems.
-Works on Linux and FreeBSD.Currently skip_nfs will abort checks running against CIFS or NFS mounts.
+Specifies if syscheck should scan network mounted filesystems (Works on Linux and FreeBSD).
+Currently, skip_nfs will exclude checking files on CIFS or NFS mounts.

 .. topic:: Default value